CYRAHAHAHA/spatial_acc_telebot/README_APSandACC.md

    - **Callback URL (default):** `http://localhost:8080/callback`

 **✓ Validation Check:** After clicking Create, you should see a page displaying your Client ID and Client Secret.

+4. Then, scroll down to API Access, and select Autodesk Construction Cloud API, BIM360 API, Data Management API.
+(Can select all as well)

 ---